-4053 - Therapeutic Play for Parents & Child Professionals - 3 credit hours communicate more effectively with them, particularly through play.
+4053 - Therapeutic Play for Parents & Child Professionals - 3 credit hours

+This experiential course presents ways to build positive relationships with children and communicate more effectively with them, particularly through play.
 Students will learn to understand children's emotional needs, nurture their self-esteem, foster their responsibility and cooperation, provide encouragement, and use positive methods of discipline.
 Students must have access to a child between the ages of 3 and 8 for required play sessions.
 Both parents and non-parents are welcome in the course.